rzeldent/esp32-smartdisplay/README.md

 With the boards, there is a link supplied and there are a lot of examples present and this looks fine.
 These examples for [LVGL](https://lvgl.io/) depend on external libraries ([TFT_eSPI](https://github.com/Bodmer/TFT_eSPI) or [LovyanGFX](https://github.com/lovyan03/LovyanGFX)).
-However, when implementing the capacitive version, I found out that these libraries had their flaws using these boards:
+However, when working with these libraries, I found out that these libraries had their flaws using these boards:

+- A lot of configuring to do before it all works
 - A lot of not unnecessary code is included (for other boards)
 - No support for on the fly rotating
 - No auto of the box support for touch
-- A lot of configuring to do before it all works

 This library uses the "official" drivers from Espressif's component service.
 These drivers use the newly introduced esp_lcd_panel interfaces.
 This should provide some support in the future for updates and new boards.